lahin31/practical-database/README.md

-# Database Uncovering the QA
+# Database Uncovering the Q&A

 This repository explains various database concepts through real-world scenarios, providing insights that help in designing more efficient and scalable database architectures.